immersive-web/webxr-ar-module/designdocs/session-creation.md

-# Session Creation and Configuration Explainer
+# Session Creation and Configuration Design Doc
 **STATUS: Proposal**

 One of the needs (so-called "breaking changes") we identified when renaming the spec to include XR was enabling detection of future features - extensions to WebXR.
 The most obvious and perhaps immediate example is AR capabilities.